buildbot/buildbot/master/docs/developer/database.rst

         Get the indicated master.

-    .. py:method:: getMasters()
+    .. py:method:: getMasters(opts={})

         :returns: list of Master dicts via Deferred

-        Get all masters (in unspecified order).
+        Get a list of the masters, represented as dictionaries; masters are sorted and paged using generic data query options

 builders